 We’ll help you make a confident choice

 Is a desire for the most natural feeling implant at the top of your list?
 Or do you want the smallest incisions possible?
 How much existing breast tissue do you have now?
-These are all questions that Dr. Samaha will go over during your consultation to help you choose what type of breast implants you would like to have: saline or silicone.
+These are all questions that our experienced plastic surgeons Dr. Samaha and Dr. Lee will go over during your consultation to help you choose what type of breast implants you would like to have: saline or silicone.

 We have many happy patients who have either kind; what is most important is finding the right fit for your body and your goals.